hiddenSt/Allocators/README.md

 ```

 ## Running tests
-This project use [Google Test](https://github.com/google/googletest) for unit tests in this project.
+This project use [Google Test](https://github.com/google/googletest) for unit tests.
 To run tests follow these steps:
 1. Run cmake with `-D ALLOCATORS_TESTS` option
 2. Build using `make` or the other build system
 3. In your build directory find executable called `Run_Allocators_Tests`